Royal Army Dental Corps: Royal Army Dental Corps specialisations

 Qualified dentists are all commissioned officers.
 Dental nurses are non-commissioned officers.

 Before the Second World War, ADC recruits were required to be at least 5 ft 2 in tall and could enlist up to 30 years of age.
 They initially enlisted for seven years with the colours and a further five years with the reserve.
 They trained at the Royal Army Medical Corps Depot, Crookham Camp, Aldershot, before proceedings to specialist trade training.
 The two trades available at that time were Clerk Orderly (who assisted in the operating room and in clerical work) and Dental Mechanic (who worked in dental workshops).

+In popular culture

+The comedy team of Wayne and Shuster performed a sketch titled "Kwai Me a River" on their 27 March 1967 TV show, in which an officer in the Royal Army Dental Corps (Wayne) is captured by the Japanese and, despite being comically unintimidated by any abuse the commander of the POW camp (Shuster) inflicts on him, is forced to build a (dental) "bridge on the river Kwai" for the commander and plans to include an explosive in the appliance to detonate in his mouth.
+The commander survives the explosion, attributed to a toothpaste commercial punchline in 1960s commercials.